Why You Should Implement OT Cybersecurity Best Practices

 #1 Implement a Zero Trust Framework

 Securing any network begins with understanding every connected user and device and every bit of data they are trying to access.
 This is a basic premise of any security framework—including zero trust.
-To truly embrace zero trust across your OT network, consider implementing the following:
+To embrace zero trust across your OT network, implement the following security controls:

-- Provide application-level micro-segmentation, which prevents users from discovering applications they are not authorized to access.
-In addition to protecting against malicious insiders or external threat actors, this step also helps protect the environment against human errors, which is the one of the leading cause of breaches and system downtime.
+- Provide application-level micro-segmentation to prevent users from discovering applications they are not authorized to access.
+In addition to protecting against malicious insiders or external threat actors, this step also helps protect the environment against human errors—one of the leading cause of breaches and system downtime.

 - Establish a centralized point of visibility and accessibility for different systems requires various connectivity methodologies.
 As more integrations between OT systems and IT systems drive automation, efficiency, and lower costs, keeping these systems known and available on the internet only for authorized users eliminates the biggest attack surface.

-- Monitor and record all activities performed over remote access via on-screen video recording, keystroke logging, etc. Session monitoring is essential both for security and for compliance.
+- Monitor and record all activities performed over remote access via on-screen video recording.
+Session monitoring is essential both for security and for compliance.

-- Exert granular control over the sessions by enforcing least privilege and restricting commands and can be executed by identity/user.
+- Exert granular control over the sessions by enforcing least privilege and restricting commands that can be executed by identity/user.

 #2 Align the Right Remote Access Tools with the Right Use Cases

 As digital transformation continues its sweep across all facets of technology, industrial systems and plant operators are less likely to be hands-on operating OT systems directly on site.
 While VPNs and RDP are often a go-to technology for remote access, they are often an inadequate match for OT and zero trust environments.